aderant-handshake/HSFramework-Public/README.md

 ## Kendo Listview Issue
 With Kendo build v2020.2.513, which is included with Handshake 3.9.5 kendo fixed an inconsistency in the listview structure by adding a "middle" element between the listview parent node, and the individual list items.

-This means that a class name that is used to control direct decendants, like flex and grid, are added to HTML5ListView class list, it will not be applied to the list items as expected.
+This means that a class name that is used to control direct decedents, like flex and grid, are added to HTML5ListView class list, it will not be applied to the list items as expected.

-Before 3.9.5 the code below would have caused the child elements to be dislayed in a css grid.
+Before 3.9.5 the code below would have caused the child elements to be displayed in a css grid.
 ```html
 <div class="k-listview d-grid">
     <div>list element 1</div>